Republic Spine and Pain

 An estimated 10% of the population suffers from neuropathic pain.
 The degree of the pain can vary from person-to-person but can be severe and debilitating.
-The board-certified pain management physicians at Republic Spine and Pain, with locations in Austin and Georgetown, Texas, offer innovative treatments for the management of neuropathic pain to provide long-term relief and improve the quality of life.
+The board-certified pain management physicians at Republic Spine and Pain, with locations in Austin, Leander, and Georgetown, Texas, offer innovative treatments for the management of neuropathic pain to provide long-term relief and improve the quality of life.
 To schedule a consultation, call the office nearest you or click the online booking button.

 Neuropathic pain refers to pain that results from disease or damage to the sensory nerves found in your peripheral or central nervous system.
 It’s a chronic condition that leads to alterations in the way the nerve sends signals to your brain, which may lead to symptoms such as: